 Go provides four main diagnostic approaches:

-Debugging – Pauses execution to inspect state and flow // not important here
+- Debugging - Pauses execution to inspect state and flow

-Runtime statistics – Provides a high-level overview of app health // not important here
+- Runtime statistics - Provides a high-level overview of app health

 Collecting Profile Data